peterpakos/publish_to_pypi/README.md

 # publish_to_pypi
-Tool for packaging and publishing Python projects on PyPI
+Tool to package and publish Python projects on PyPI